PabloLorenzo123/bodybuilding-forum/README.md

 ### Esummary and Efecth.
 Thanks to Esummary and Efectch utilities we can retrieve the data of the articles found by Esearch. this allow to fill the table columns, and allow us to see detail of the article like abstract, results and conclusions.

-Efect can't retrieve data in JSON format, i had to do work with XML, using the xml.etree library.
+Efecth can't retrieve data in JSON format, i had to do work with XML, using the xml.etree library.

 ## User Authentication
 I used the third party flask-login to help me with the login, signup, and logout.

 For user authentication i needed two tables, one for users and another for roles.
 With this i can control who has access over certain features of the application.
 Admins can post exercises and update muscle information, as well as update users profiles.
 Users can post on forums, see articles and save them.

 ![Alt text](screenshots/login.png)
 ![Alt text](screenshots/signup.png)

 These forms handle exceptions.

 You can see how the 'users' and 'roles' table are defined in project/models.py users have a role, they are related to posts and related to the articles they save.

 There's also a profile page where user can see their information, the post they've made and edit their info.
 ![Alt text](screenshots/my_profile.png)